LING 1102 - Introduction to Language in Culture and Society

 1. Introduction to the Course, introducing the syllabus, tutor and PASS leader.

-4. Language and Politics: Jewish Society from Martin Luther to Philip Roth (Professor Michael Berkowitz, University College London).
+4. Language and Politics: Judaism from Martin Luther to Philip Roth (Professor Michael Berkowitz, University College London).

 6. Language and Bilingual Contact: Borrowing (Ms Afifa Kheir Ferro); Speech Communities (Dr Matteo Farina).